Turner Scott Motorsports: 2013

 In the ARCA Racing Series Daytona opener, Turner Scott fielded the 4 car for Kyle Larson in preparation for his full-time Nationwide Series schedule, with sponsorship from Chip Ganassi Racing partner Cessna.
 The team also fielded a number 62 car for Mark Thompson, and the cars finished second and eighth respectively.

 For 2013, Turner Scott fielded three full-time teams in the K&N Pros Series East.
-2012 K&N Pro Series West Champion Dylan Kwasniewski moved to TSM's 98 Impala, bringing sponsors Rockstar Energy Drink and Royal Purple Motor Oil and joined by Curb Records (Mike Curb was listed as owner).
-Austin Dyne also moved over from the West Series to drive the 99 KMC Wheels Impala, while Kenzie Ruston drove the 34 AccuDoc Solutions Impala.
+2012 K&N Pro Series West Champion Dylan Kwasniewski moved to TSM's 98 Impala, bringing sponsors Rockstar Energy and Royal Purple Motor Oil and joined by Curb Records (Mike Curb was listed as owner).
+Austin Dyne also moved over from the West Series to drive the 99 KMC Wheels Impala, while Kenzie Ruston Hemric drove the 34 AccuDoc Solutions Impala.
 Kwasniewski became the first driver to win both the West and East Series titles, and tied the series record with six victories including the season finale at the Road Atlanta road course.
-Ben Rhodes ran a seven race schedule, scoring 5 top fives in the 41 Alpha Energy Impala.
+Ben Rhodes ran a seven race schedule, scoring five top-fives in the 41 Alpha Energy Impala.
 Brandon Jones ran six East races with crew chief Cale Gale, and one West race, scoring two top tens in the Rheem Impala.

 2014

 Dylan Kwasniewski drove the 4 AccuDoc Solutions car in the ARCA Daytona opener, winning the pole and finished 14th.
 Mark Thompson ran the car at Talladega to a 15th-place finish.
-Kyle Larson ran the car with Target Cartwheel at Pocono, dominating the race from the pole and scoring the win.
+Kyle Larson ran the car with Target at Pocono, dominating the race from the pole and scoring the win.
 Brandon Jones ran the car in three races, scoring wins at Winchester and Indianapolis Raceway Park, and finishing third at Madison.
 Ben Rhodes made his ARCA debut in a 41 car at his native Kentucky Speedway, starting 5th but finishing 27th after a crash.
 Larson also ran the K&N Pro Series West race at Sonoma Raceway, starting and finishing first in the Target/Clorox No. 42.

 TSM moved Brandon Jones (No. 33) and Ben Rhodes (No. 41) to full-time K&N East schedules, in addition to part-time schedules in the Camping World Truck Series.
 The two were joined by Cameron Hayley (No. 98), Kaz Grala (No. 31), and Scott Heckert (No. 34).
 After 14 races and a win at the second Iowa race, Jones and crew chief Shane Huffman left TSM to run the 33 for Richard Childress Racing.
-Rhodes, meanwhile, would claim TSM's second consecutive K&N Pro Series East Championship through five wins, 11 top five finishes, and six poles.
+Rhodes, meanwhile, would claim TSM's second consecutive K&N Pro Series East Championship through five wins, 11 top-five finishes, and six poles.
 Rhodes would also tie a series record set by Ricky Craven in 1991 by winning four consecutive races (Iowa, Bowman Gray, Five Flags, Langley Speedway) between May and June.